Moving Forward on Affordable Housing

 September 26, 2023

 We need more affordable housing in Hudson and Columbia County.
 I’ve had a pregnant neighbor forced to move just weeks before her due date, and another family had to leave the neighborhood right after major surgery.
 In both these instances, we failed to provide an adequate safety net.
-I value the economic diversity of our community, and we need to improve systems so that we better serve the people who live here.
+I value the economic diversity of our community, and we need to improve systems to better serve the people who live here.

 Progress

-- I helped secure grant funding for a collaboration between the City of Hudson and the Hudson Housing Authority for the purchase of new energy-efficient refrigerators, which will reduce climate emissions, save money, and improve residents’ quality of life
+• I helped secure grant funding for a collaboration between the City of Hudson and the Hudson Housing Authority for the purchase of new energy-efficient refrigerators, which will reduce climate emissions, save money, and improve residents’ quality of life.

 Community Advocate